 2) Submit an Application

 You may submit your child’s application online at any time.
 The deadline for first-round decisions is January 31, 2018.

 In addition, for children entering grades 1–7, a completed teacher recommendation form and most recent report card/test scores are needed.

 3) Schedule a visit with our Head of School

-Prospective parents attend a small group gathering with Sister Maureen Glavin, Head of School.
-These gatherings are an opportunity to discuss what is attracting you to the Academy, what your hopes are for your family and a chance to chat about our school/parent partnership.
+Prospective parents schedule time with Dr. Susan Dempf, Head of School.
+This is an opportunity to discuss what is attracting you to the Academy, what your hopes are for your family and a chance to chat about our school/parent partnership.

 4) Attend a Screening